 - Find out what the Audio and Video workshops are working on

-- Update the instructor daily on what’s happening
+- Update the Reporting workshop instructor regularly every day on what’s happening

-- You need to be ready to go for the 9:15 a.m. story meeting every day.
+- Your shift is 8 a.m. to 4 p.m., with an hour for lunch.
 If there are two assignment editors for the week we will have a morning shift (7-2) and an afternoon shift (2-9).
 Both editors will collaborate and work as a team.

-- Meet with the instructor between 10-11 a.m. every day to review story pitches and assignments.
+- Meet with the Desk workshop instructor and the other Desk editors after the morning meeting, sometime between 10 a.m. and 12 p.m., to discuss the stories of the day.
 The exact time will vary depending on how long the story meeting takes.